Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

    </details>

+.. _Typing_configuration:

 ``Typing`` **Checker**
 ----------------------
+:ref:`See the description of the checker itself <pylint.extensions.typing>`.

 --runtime-typing
 """"""""""""""""
 *Set to ``no`` if the app / library does **NOT** need to support runtime introspection of type annotations.
 If you use type annotations **exclusively** for type checking of an application, you're probably fine.
 For libraries, evaluate if some users want to access the type hints at runtime first, e.g., through ``typing.get_type_hints``.
 Applies to Python versions 3.7 - 3.9*